-For the past fifteen years, the School of Urban Missions has demonstrated its commitment to providing excellent biblical, theological, and ministerial studies to individuals interested in ministry at its New Orleans campus and most recently at its Oakland campus.
+For the past fifteen years, the School of Urban Missions has demonstrated its commitment to providing excellent biblical, theological, and ministerial studies to individuals interested in ministry at its Oakland campus.

 The School of Urban Missions now offers an exciting alternative way in which urban leaders, worldwide, may achieve their goals of earning an accredited degree.
 Earning a Christian college degree no longer requires you to leave your home, job, and ministry in order to "go to Bible College."
 SUM is delighted to introduce SUM online.
 This new educational strategy will allow you the flexibility to enroll in fully accredited undergraduate courses that can be taken in the convenience of your own home or office - anywhere in the world!